 To understand the depth of the problem, you need to really understand what’s happening in the marketplace.
-You need to understand who is buying manufacturing companies within certain price ranges.
+You need to understand who is buying manufacturing companies.
 You also need to ensure that any M&A professional you’re considering hiring successfully reaches this category of buyer and sells to them on a regular basis.

 How Large M&A Firms Market Manufacturing Companies

-Many larger M&A firms do not advertise the availability of the manufacturing businesses they’re selling.
-Instead they research the likely strategic buyers and private equities that would be good candidates to make the acquisition.
-They contact these companies directly to fire interest in the acquisition.
-After narrowing the field from perhaps 100-200 companies down to a few dozen candidates, they have them submit offers at the same time.
-In many cases they have never advertised the asking price.
-They reason that by not advertising a price, you may get substantially more than your asking price.
+M&A firms typically build a list of likely strategic buyers and private equities deemed to be good candidates for the acquisition.
+They market directly to these companies to spark interest in the acquisition.
+After narrowing the field of perhaps 100-200 companies down to a few dozen candidates, they have them submit offers in a time-structured process.

-The above described methods of identifying probable acquisition candidates is appropriate and what every M&A professional should be doing.
-But if the broker is doing ONLY that, they are doing their client a huge disservice by ignoring the category of buyer that is acquiring more manufacturing companies in the current market than any other type of buyer.
+The above-described methods of identifying probable acquisition candidates is appropriate and what every M&A professional should be doing.
+But if the broker is doing ONLY that, they are doing their client a huge disservice.

 The Typical M&A Firm Is Ignoring This Buyer Segment